Bradfield/algos/trees/search-tree-implementation.md

     def __setitem__(self,k,v):
         self.put(k,v)

-Figure 2 &lt;fig\_bstput&gt; illustrates the process for inserting a new node into a binary search tree.
+Figure 2 illustrates the process for inserting a new node into a binary search tree.
 The lightly shaded nodes indicate the nodes that were visited during the insertion process.